epw/consensus/consensus.md

 \Begin{Narrator}

 There is no "do magic" roll, or even move, in Consensus.
-It is too intrinsict to a Mage's nature, in the same way that there is no move for traveling somewhere.
+It is too intrinsic to a Mage's nature, in the same way that there is no move for traveling somewhere.
 Just as "I travel somewhere" raises innumerable questions that need to be answered, some of which may lead to rolls, while others just can be accepted at face value, like "Are you walking?
 Biking?
 Flying?" and "Are you going somewhere particular?
 What do you want to do?" and "How will you deal with the cold and the snow?", you need to know more specifics before you know what any given act of magic means.

 There is a sense of "power" or "strength" within Consensus.
 By default, most Mages have around the same strength: what matters is how well they can apply their Paradigm, what support and preparations they have, and whether they can exploit the situation to their advantage.
 That exact power level is not precisely defined and may vary from game to game.
 Expect to come to a common understanding as you play, and that common understanding may shift over time.
 After ten sessions, a spell that was very difficult and taxing may have become trivial, and that's OK.